Tojikan/znz-roll20/docs/p4-combat.md

 - Moving to a target location.
 This includes traversals such as climbing over an obstacle.
 - Reloading a weapon
 - Equipping a new weapon from the inventory.
-- Preparing to dodge against an attack.
-(If you have an action remaining, this is assumed by default to be your other action)
+- Preparing to Dodge against an attack.
 - Recover from a knockback or prone position.
 - Use a character or equipment ability.
 - Make a reaction trigger for a specific event occurring.